9 Weird Interview Questions and How to Answer Them

 9. A penguin walks through that door right now wearing a sombrero.
 What does he say and why is he here?

-How to handle it: Possibly the weirdest of the lot, this is an actual question from an interview at a construction company.
+Answer: Possibly the weirdest of the lot, this is an actual question from an interview at a construction company.
 Be creative and show some personality.
 Recruiters want to know who they’ll be working with.
 Bonus points for accurate penguin impressions.

 While none of these questions seem to have any obvious relation to work, they all offer the interviewer insight into your personality and how you think - things that are very important to know about a new hire.
 Because of that, they (and others like them) could come up in any job interview.
 So it’s worth giving them some thought during your interview prep and figuring out how you will answer any weird interview questions like these.